 Source: H.L.
 Vega (2008) Trade and Transportation Costs in Ecuador: A Case Study of Fresh Flowers, LAEBA 2008 Fourth Annual Meeting Lima, June 17, 2008.

-The globalization of the fresh flower industry started in the early 1970s with the development of long distance jet services that could carry time and temperature sensitive flower shipments to markets.
-Conventionally, flower retailers were being supplied from nearby farms and shipments were processed and assembled on site.
+The globalization of the fresh flower industry started in the early 1970s with the development of long-distance jet services that could carry time and temperature-sensitive flower shipments to markets.
+Conventionally, flower retailers were being supplied from nearby farms, and shipments were processed and assembled on site.
 In order to decrease production costs, grow flowers in more suitable conditions (increase quality) and increase output through economies of scale, flower production went to offshore locations.
 The outcome has been a remarkable shift in the geography of flower production, which like many other manufacturing sectors was transformed by globalization.
 For instance, while in 1971 1.2 billion blooms were produced and 100 million blooms were imported in the United States, this figure shifted in 2003 to a production of 100 million blooms and imports of 2 billion blooms.
 The world’s main producers have become Columbia and Kenya, with Colombia alone accounting for 70% of the American market.
-What has also changed is the division of labor since all labor intensive tasks are performed at close to the production site, namely the assembly and wrapping of bouquets, and once the flowers leave to be airlifted what remains is mostly a matter of freight distribution.
+What has also changed is the division of labor since all labor-intensive tasks are performed close to the production site, namely the assembly and wrapping of bouquets, and once the flowers leave to be airlifted what remains is mostly a matter of freight distribution.